Employing NDIS support workers when self-managing NDIS funds

 When you know what kind of person you’re looking for, it can help you work out how and where to find them.
 Here are things you could try:

-- Recommendations from people you know – for example, you could ask friends, family, other parents or your child’s NDIS early childhood partner, NDIS local area coordinator (LAC) or NDIS planner.
+- Recommendations from people you know – for example, you could ask friends, family, other parents or your child’s early childhood partner, local area coordinator or NDIA planner.